wrattler/wrattler/client/public/sample.md

 # Welcome to Wrattler
 This is a sample notebook showing no data science at all.

-# Welcome to Wrattler
-This is a sample notebook showing no data science at all.

 First, we create one frame in JavaScript: